Contact Us Today For Help!

 Misdemeanor and Class D Felony or Level 6 Felony Reduced to a Misdemeanor

 If you were unable to get the charges dropped, all hope is not lost!
 The expungement law still gives you the opportunity to expunge any and all misdemeanors from your record.
 You must wait five years after the date of conviction (unless the prosecuting attorney consents in writing to an earlier period).
-If the court finds by a preponderance of the evidence that:

 (1) the period required by this section has elapsed;